GaryClarke/testing-php-tdd/README.md

 1. Composer
 2. Pest

 All these are for your information.
-The most exciting part is that every single step is covered in the course.
+The most exciting part is that every single step are covered in the <a href="https://garyclarketech.teachable.com/p/test-driven-php">course</a>.

 Happy Coding.